gpeppel/flix-with-friends/README.md

 * Made room URL a sharable link through a copy button

-* Was unable to create multiple individualized rooms, so user story was moved to Sprint 2

 * Helped with styling for login page and viewing room

 * Changed logic so that viewing room creation is only possible if Facebook login is passed